 - Planning & scheduling.
 Fundamental guidelines are established, including scope, cost and schedule, then fine-tuned.
 Risk is defined and possible solutions mapped out according to a number of scenarios.
 There’s a clear understanding of who is responsible for what.
 The CM’s preferred construction management software is used to pull it all together and estimate time, risk and cost of permits, contractors, insurance, labor, materials and so on—down to the last coat of paint.
 In project management, this is also the contract planning phase.
 The CM ensures that there is effective communication throughout.

-- Construction Procurement and requests for proposals (bidding/tendering)from architects and engineers to contractors—general, specialty, specialized equipment, furnishings and landscapers—and on and on.
+- Construction Management Procurement and requests for proposals (bidding/tendering)from architects and engineers to contractors—general, specialty, specialized equipment, furnishings and landscapers—and on and on.
 Every viable proposal is examined in the light of the owner’s priorities and the contractors’ ability to follow through.

 - Construction/execution including monitoring/progress markers, contract administration, effective communication (always), risk management, job site safety, adherence to rules and regulations, etc. Everything that happens on the job site is recorded in logs, diaries and field reports.